AminaB/algo-data-structure-java/cours/note.md

     local inner class : class inside method anonymous inner class : define class content when we create the object (new class(){}), those classes are usually abstract static inner class : can access only static member of outer class

+----------static --------
+    static bloc use when we want to initialise something : static{}

+-------singleton ----------
+    class which can create just a single object.